MWarren1/Amazon-Connect-Config-Backup/README.md

-# TO DO

-- clean up python code and add comments
-- Documentation - confluence
 # Amazon Connect Config Backup

 This terraform module deploys everything to backup amazon connect config. a lambda which is scheduled to run daily and weekly backup jobs that backup all amazon instances in the account in which it is deployed.
 It will backup the following configurations: